Read the latest on the recreation center project

 Phase 2 of construction will add a vestibule/waiting area, an 840-square foot activity room with A/V equipment, two full size multipurpose courts lined for basketball, pickleball and volleyball, and observation areas.
 The recreation area will accommodate instructional, recreational and league basketball, pickleball and volleyball.
 Other programs may include tumbling, arts programs, after school programs, educational programs, and more.

 Foundation president Shari Landry said, “The Foundation board unanimously supported a multimillion-dollar investment in this project with a focus on creating healthy fitness and recreation opportunities for children and families.
-We plan to have the new Culpeper Sport & Fitness facility open by September 1 and are aiming to have the recreation center open in early 2022.”
+We are aiming to have the recreation center open in 2022.”

 Landry further noted that the Foundation will need to supplement the board’s commitment of funds with support from the community.
 She said, “This is a huge project and we need ‘all hands on deck’ to get the doors open and the fun started.
 We are hopeful that many of the region’s generous individuals and businesses will help us build and outfit this recreation center that will be a hub of youth and family activity for generations to come.”